Isayso/PlaylistEditor/README.md

 ## Getting Started

 At the moment there is only the compiled EXE file released on the respository.
-The code will be distributed some days later.
+The code will be distributed some days later after big feature update coming soon.

 ### Prerequisites